|

 wheel control that results from road car rubber-bushed suspension.
 Steve

-Randle, the car’s dynamicist, was therefore charged with creating a stable
+Randle, the car’s dynamicist, was therefore charged with creating a

-of a rose-jointed race set-up.
+penalty of a rose-jointed race set-up.
 Suspension design does not begin, though, when the chassis engineer

 starts to sketch wishbones and spring/damper units.
 In racing circles the